 Painful bladder syndrome (PBS) is a chronic condition of unknown cause.
 The common symptoms include urinary urgency, frequency, nocturia and suprapubic or pelvic pain without any known aetiological factor.
 The term 'interstitial cystitis' is usually reserved for patients with typical cystoscopic features.

-The European Association of Urology (EAU) guidelines refer to this condition as bladder pain syndrome (BPS).
-This condition is the occurrence of persistent or recurrent pain perceived in the urinary bladder region, accompanied by at least one other symptom, such as pain worsening with bladder filling and daytime and/or night-time urinary frequency.
+PBS is the occurrence of persistent or recurrent pain perceived in the urinary bladder region, accompanied by at least one other symptom, such as pain worsening with bladder filling and daytime and/or night-time urinary frequency.
 There is no proven infection or other obvious local pathology.
 It is often associated with negative cognitive, behavioural, sexual or emotional consequences, as well as with symptoms suggestive of lower urinary tract and sexual dysfunction.

 - The average age at diagnosis is 40 years.

-- This condition can occur in children.
+- This condition can occur in any age, including childhood.

 - This condition has a multi-factorial aetiology including epithelial dysfunction, subclinical infection, mast cell and vascular abnormalities, neurogenic inflammation, autoimmune phenomena and up-regulation of sensory nerves in the bladder.

 - It is thought that there is injury or dysfunction of the glycosaminoglycan layer that covers the urothelium.
 This injury can be caused by bacterial cystitis, childbirth, pelvic surgery or urological instrumentation.